in the . You apply for a through the federal government.

-There are several categories you may fit under which allow you to get a Green Card.
-The categories are determined by the U.S. Citizenship and Immigration Services and include going through family members or your employer.
-Some crime victims may also be eligible.
+There are several categories you may fit under which allow you to apply for a Green Card.
+The categories are determined by the U.S. Citizenship and Services and include options of a or your employer sponsoring you.
+In addition, some crime victims or refugees may also be eligible.

-There are several different types of people who may fall into these categories including immediate relatives of U.S. citizens, fiancés of U.S. citizens, religious workers, or international media broadcasters.
-It’s important to be familiar with the different options you may have if you are hoping to obtain a
+Several different types of people may fall into these categories, including being an Green Card. of U.S. citizens, fiancés of U.S. citizens, religious workers, or international media broadcasters.
+Therefore, it’s important to be familiar with the different options you may have if you hope to obtain a

-The applications process can be daunting because requirements are different depending on your situation.
+The application process can be daunting because requirements vary depending on your situation.
 You must first be eligible to apply.
 You can see the eligibility categories at the start of this article.

-Most people who are eligible to apply for a Green Card will have to fill out a few forms, including an immigrant petition and a Green Card application.
-Some people can file the documentation for themselves but others need a sponsor to file the petition.
+Most people eligible to apply for a Green Card. will have to fill out a few forms, including an and a .
+Some people can file the documentation for themselves, but others need a sponsor to file the petition.
 You will also be interviewed and asked questions about why you want to obtain a